datreeio/datree-pr-checks/README.md

 #### 1) Repository Related:
 :black_small_square: When was the last commit to the default branch
 :black_small_square: When was the last commit by the pull request opener to the default branch
-:black_small_square: Code contributing percentage by the the pull request opener to the default branch
+:black_small_square: Code contributing percentage by the pull request opener to the default branch

 #### 2) Code Components Related:
 |Categories|Event Details|